m-hcb/InstaManager/README.md

 You can download the latest version: [HERE](https://github.com/ozankaraali/InstaManager/releases)

 ## Disclaimer
 This program was written for Educational purposes.
-Contributors are not liable for neither any damage nor the violation of Instagram's Terms of Service, use at your own risk.
+Contributors are not liable for neither any damage on Instagram accounts nor the violation of Instagram's Terms of Service, use at your own risk.

 ## License
 MIT License